 - Dedicated to complex surgical procedures, including MRI-guided gene therapy for brain cancer, heated intraperitoneal chemotherapy (HIPEC) for abdominal cancers, complex spine and joint reconstruction, and delicate microsurgery to restore voice and hearing

 - 14 large operating rooms (ORs), including a four-OR intraoperative imaging suite with an MRI machine and mobile CT scanner, designed to support the most advanced brain and spine surgeries.
 The 650-square-foot ORs (traditional ORs are 400 square feet) were designed with input from UC San Diego Center for the Future of Surgery.

 - Intensive Care Unit with 36 private rooms, each with a private bathroom and foldout bed for family members

 Cancer Care (Floors 4–6)

 Up to 108 private beds for patients with any type of cancer.
-This will nearly double UC San Diego Health System's ability to provide inpatient care to those receiving treatment at Moores Cancer Center, an outpatient-only facility and the region’s only National Cancer Institute-designated comprehensive cancer center.
+This will nearly double UC San Diego Health's ability to provide inpatient care to those receiving treatment at Moores Cancer Center, an outpatient-only facility and the region’s only National Cancer Institute-designated comprehensive cancer center.

 Women and Infants Care (Floors 8–10)